What is an accommodation?

 The University will make every effort to offer effective communication accommodations.
 Services for Interpreting and CART are subject to availability.
 As service providers are in great demand in the Boston metropolitan area and often fill their schedules quickly, it is recommended to make requests at least two weeks in advance, if possible.
 To make a request, contact the event sponsor of the event you are attending.

 What is Digital Accessibility?

-Digital accessibility refers to ensuring digital content is viewable and usable by people with disabilities.
-This might include features such as screen readers that read aloud a website for a user with visual impairments, closed-captioning on videos for individuals with hearing impairments, images that include "alt text" for individuals with visual impairments, and websites that are navigable by keyboard for users who may not be able to operate a mouse.
+Digital accessibility refers to digital products or devices that are designed such that individuals with disabilities can successfully use them.
+This might include features such as screen readers that read all text aloud for a user with visual impairments, closed-captioning on videos for individuals with hearing impairments, images that include "alt text" for individuals with visual impairments, and websites that are navigable by keyboard for users who may not be able to operate a mouse.

 How can I learn more about Digital Accessibility?

-Visit Harvard University Information Technology’s (HUIT) website on Online Accessibility to learn more, such as how to create accessible documents.
+Visit Harvard University Information Technology’s (HUIT) website on Digital Accessibility to learn more, such as how to create accessible documents.

-If you have a Harvard Key, you can access HUIT’s Online Accessibility Webinars.
+If you have a Harvard Key, you can access the Digital Accessibility website.
 The 17 webinars cover topics including "Designing Accessible UX" and "Accessible Multimedia.